Grilled Tomatoes

 How to Grill Tomatoes

-For this recipe you will want to slice your tomatoes in half horizontally, so you have one half with the stem and one half with the bottom of the tomato, then sprinkle some salt on the cut side before leaving them to rest on a wire rack for about 15 to 30 minutes with a bowl underneath to catch the drips, which you'll want to set aside for later use.
+For this recipe, you will want to slice your tomatoes in half horizontally, so you have one half with the stem and one half with the bottom of the tomato, then sprinkle some salt on the cut side before leaving them to rest on a wire rack for about 15 to 30 minutes with a bowl underneath to catch the drips, which you'll want to set aside for later use.

-While the tomatoes are resting, get your grill to medium-high heat; when the tomatoes are ready for grilling, lightly brush them with olive oil and place them on the grill cut side down for 4-5 minutes, or until they've reached your preferred level of char, then flip them over and grill them for another 4-5 minutes, or until they begin to bubble.
+While the tomatoes are resting, get your grill to medium-high heat; when the tomatoes are ready for grilling, lightly brush them with olive oil and place them on the grill cut side down for 4-5 minutes or until they've reached your preferred level of char, then flip them over and grill them for another 4-5 minutes, or until they begin to bubble.

-Grilled tomatoes are wonderfully versatile and leave a room for a lot of variety in one little dish.
 Here are a few ways you can change up the flavor of your grilled tomatoes to make them something that tastes totally different.

-• Make it Spicy: Add your favorite heat to the dish by dusting on some ancho chili or cayenne pepper to help the tomatoes bite back.
+• Make it spicy: Add your favorite heat to the dish by dusting on some ancho chili or cayenne pepper to help the tomatoes bite back.

-• Cheese Topped: Cover with slices of Parmesan or Mozzarella cheese for a twist on a mini pizza.
+• Cheese topped: Cover with slices of Parmesan or Mozzarella cheese for a twist on a mini pizza.

 • Italian: Dust gently with your favorite Italian spice blend to feel like you're eating spaghetti without the pasta.